 The following are my views with respect to "Liability of Innocent Infringers of Copyrights," by Alan Latman and William S. Tager.

-It is my view that basic to the problem of innocent infringement must be the underlying premise that as between two innocent parties (i.e., the copyright owner and the infringer), it is the innocent infringer who must suffer, since he, unlike the and the intringer), it is the innocent intringer who must suffer, since he, unlike the copyright owner, either has an opportunity to guard against the infringement (by diligent inquiry), or at least the ability to guard against the infringement (by an indemnity agreement from his supplier and/or by insurance).
+It is my view that basic to the problem of innocent infringement must be the underlying premise that as between two innocent parties (i.e., the copyright owner and the infringer), it is the innocent infringer who must suffer, since he, unlike the and the infringer), it is the innocent infringer who must suffer, since he, unlike the copyright owner, either has an opportunity to guard against the infringement (by diligent inquiry), or at least the ability to guard against the infringement (by an indemnity agreement from his supplier and/or by insurance).
 Moreover, it is generally true that the volume purveyors of copyrighted materials (e.g., motion picture companies, television networks, music publishers, etc.) are, in fact, innocent of any knowledge of infringement.
-Even where there is an absence of the proposed in the proposed of the propose such innocence, it is usually on the basis of negligence (of a type difficult to establish), rather than knowledge.
-Therefore, to render a complete or partial exemption for the innocent infringer would seriously impair the protection afforded to a copyright owner.
+Even where there is an absence of web incomposition of the providence of the second such innocence, it is usually on the basis of negligence (of a type difficult to estab-lish), rather than knowledge.
+Therefore, to render a complete or partial exemp-tion for the innocent infringer would seriously impair the protection afforded to a copyright owner.

-Relating innocent infringement to formalities does not seem to me to be a

 Relating innocent infringement to formalities does not seem to me to be a Relating innocent infringement to formalities does not seem to me to be a helpful approach.
-Obviously, this would have no application to the secondary infringer (i.e., one who himself copies from an infringer), since the primary infringer would in no event register the work or carry a copyright notice in the name of the true copyright owner.
+Obviously, this would have no application to the secondary infringer (i.e., one who himself copies from an infringer), since the primary in-fringer would in no event register the work or carry a copyright notice in the name of the true copyright owner.
 Yet, as discussed above, to exempt the innocent secondary infringer would be to seriously curtail the scope of copyright protection.
 Tying formalities to the innocent primary infringer is more meaningful, but even here is undesirable.
 One who knowingly copies the work of another should be put on diligent inquiry, even in the absence of a copyright registration or notice.
 For the reasons discussed above, I would answer the summary of major issues listed by Messrs.
-Latman and Tager at page 158, as follows:
+Latman and Tager at nage 158, as follows: